 b) Ask for all medication refills during the time of the visit.
 Even if you do not need some of the refills at the time, ask for all the refills to make sure your medications will last you until the next appointment.
 This is to reduce any phone calls in between visits and to avoid any confusion.

 c) Similarly, ask for any procedures, referrals and screening tests for which you may be due.
-Review this document to determine what health screening test you may need based upon your age and gender.
+Review this document or see the chart below under FAQs to determine what health screening test you may need based upon your age and gender.

 5. After Your Visit:

 Your journey to great health continues after your visit and you are always welcome to stay in touch and reach out for any questions or your health care related needs.
 While reviewing your lab results, feel free to refer to the page "understanding your lab results" for additional details about individual labs and what these mean.
 In addition, please refer to the document provided to you at the end of your visit and communicate accordingly.

 1. How do I get a refill on my medications?

 There are several ways.
 These are listed below in the order of most preferable to least.
 First make sure that it is not a medicine for which you need an office visit or one which was never prescribed to you by us.
 In these cases, schedule a visit.